Roosevelt's Tree Army: Michigan's Civilian Conservation Corps

 - Construction projects at Indian Lake and Ludington state parks; a bridge over the Manistique River

-You can learn more about the Civilian Conservation Corps in Michigan at the CCC Museum in Roscommon; the museum is part of the Michigan Historical Museum System.
+You can learn more about the Civilian Conservation Corps in Michigan at the CCC Museum in Roscommon; the museum is part of the Michigan History Museum System.